-About this post: This blog post is part of a series of daily devotionals for Holy Week.
+About this post: This blog post is part of a series of daily devotionals where we are exploring Jesus’ life through the book of John.
 To sign up to receive text notification of these posts, text zpcdevo to 39970.
 We welcome your comments and questions each day.